 - In trimester one and two, you will explore Transport Planning, Transport Engineering and Traffic Engineering.

 - In the second trimester, you'll choose to study either Transport Forecasting and Apprasial or Transport lnfrastructure Design and Analysis (if your first degree is Civil Engineering).

 - In trimester three, you will bring together all of your learning to carry out high-level coordinated academic and practical work to form part of your final assessment.

 The aims of this module are

-- a) to present the principles and methods involved in planning coherently for all modes of transport;
+- a) to present the principles and methods involved in planning coherently for the main modes of transport;

 - b) to demonstrate this through examination of case studies and computer models;

 - c) to review the measures available to promote sustainable travel.